ZTL-UwU/py-vtest/README.md

 Here is a example of generating test-data of the _A + B problem_ and testing a solution of it.

-1. Make an empty folder.
+1. Create an empty folder.
 2. Create `vtest.conf` with the following content:

     ```plaintext